 It might be possible to focus on a key individual of interest though doing so sociologically will be a challenge.
 Neil Gross’s book Richard Rorty: The Making of an American Philosopher potentially offers an illustrative example of a study focussed on one person.

 Perhaps it might also be possible to use autoethnography.
 Studies using such research methods focus on describing and systematically analysing your personal experience.

 Critical knowledge practice studies?

 Finally, it might also be possible to develop some ‘critical’ directions in the study of knowledge practices.
-For example, in addition to work seeking to contributes to understand a given ‘form of life’ (as per Collins), or explain specific practices and their outcomes (as per Fligstein et al, 2017), etc, sociological research examining knowledge practices could assess or evaluate actor practices – e.g. guided by specific ideals or criteria – or could explicitly seek to help achieve normative goals (such as those associated with critical theory).
+For example, in addition to work seeking to contribute to understanding a given ‘form of life’ (as per Collins), or explaining specific practices and their outcomes (as per Fligstein et al, 2017), sociological research examining knowledge practices could evaluate actor practices – e.g. guided by specific ideals or criteria – or could explicitly seek to help achieve normative goals (such as those associated with critical theory).

 Such inquiry could seek inspiration from the field of Science and Technology Studies (STS), which examines the origins, dynamics and consequences of science (as well as technology) in specific cultural, social or historical contexts, as I did in my Master’s thesis.
 STS scholars typically seek to achieve conventional intellectual aims and change in the service of wider goals.
 However, it would question whether scientists should be the sole or major focus.
 A wider range of actors and their practices could be the focus on such inquiry.

 Indeed, such research could seek to examine wider issues and problems associated with the information age and/or knowledge economies, and new forms of social behaviour and problems that have emerged in this contemporary social context.